End-to-End Weak Supervision: Related Work

 \section{Related Work}

 \textbf{Multi-source Weak Supervision} $\;$ The data programming paradigm~\cite{DP} allows users to programmatically label data through multiple noisy sources of labels, by treating the true label as a latent variable of a generative PGM.
 Several approaches for learning the parameters of the generative model have been introduced ~\cite{Multitask, triplets, TripletsMean} to address computational complexity issues.
 Existing methods are susceptible to misspecification of the dependencies and correlations between the LFs, which can lead to substantial losses in performance \cite{MisspecificationInDP}.
 Indeed, it is common practice to assume a conditionally independent model -- without any dependencies between the sources -- in popular libraries~\cite{Drybell, Snorkel} and related research \cite{SkeneModel, anandkumar2014tensor, Snuba, IWS}, even though methods to learn the intra-LF structure have been proposed \cite{structureLearning1, structureLearning2, SL-static-analysis}.
+In natural language processing, \cite{wang2018deep} consider more relaxed and broader forms of weak supervision and introduce a framework that uses virtual evidence as prior belief over latent labels and their interdependencies, learning an end model jointly with the label model via variational EM.
 As in the approach proposed in this paper, the aforementioned methods do not assume any labeled training data, i.e. the downstream model is learned based solely on outputs of multiple LFs on unlabeled data.
 The traditional co-training paradigm \cite{co_training} on the other hand is similar in spirit but requires some labeled data to be available.
-Recent methods that study the co-training setup where labeled training data supplements multiple WS sources, include \cite{Awasthi2020Learning, astra}.
+Recent methods that study the co-training setup where labeled training data supplements multiple WS sources, include \cite{Awasthi2020Learning,astra}.
 Note that the experiments in \cite{Awasthi2020Learning, astra} rely on large pre-trained language models, making the applicability of the approach without such models or to non-text domains unclear. \textbf{Crowdsourcing} $\;$ Aggregating multiple noisy labels is also a core problem studied in the crowdsourcing literature.
 Common approaches model worker performance and the unknown label jointly~\cite{SkeneModel,Crowdsourcing3,Crowdsourcing2} using expectation maximization (EM) or similar approaches.
 Some core differences to learning from weak supervision sources are that errors by crowdworkers are usually assumed to be random, and that task assignment is not always fixed but can be optimized for.
-Multiple end-to-end methods have been proposed in the crowdsourcing problem setting~\cite{raykar10a, doctorNet, Crowdsourcing4, khetan2017learning, rodrigues2018deep, MaxMIG}, often focusing on image labeling and EM-like algorithms for modeling the workers.
+The benefits of jointly optimizing the downstream model and the aggregator of the weak sources have been recognized in multiple end-to-end methods that have been proposed for the crowdsourcing problem setting~\cite{raykar10a, doctorNet, Crowdsourcing4, khetan2017learning, rodrigues2018deep, MaxMIG}.
+They often focus on image labeling and EM-like algorithms for modeling and aggregating the workers.
 Importantly, our proposed approach can be used in general applications with weak supervision from multiple sources without any restrictive assumptions specific to crowdsourcing, and we show that our approach outperforms the aforementioned methods on a crowdsourcing benchmark task.